Walks

 Burdekin Bridge Walk

 The Burdekin River Bridge, affectionately referred to as the SilverLink, is the district’s best known landmark - it also offers a fantastic walk along the pedestrian walkway.
-Visitors wanting to experience the walk can do so from the north or south sides.
-The best place to park to access the pedestrian walkway is on the southern side at the Burdekin Diorama in Home Hill.
-The bridge makes a great backdrop for photos and the best place to get a happy snap is from the pedestrian walkway on the southern approach.
+Taking a walk across the 'Silver Link' offers visitors completely unobstructed views of the mighty Burdekin River.
+Visitors wanting to experience the Burdekin Bridge Walk will need to pull off the highway on the north side of the bridge, find a park near the stairs and walk up to the bridge access from there.
 The bridge is 1.1km long and in 2010 was recognised as a National Engineering Heritage Landmark.

 Juru Walk

-The Juru Walk in Plantation Park is an important link to the region’s Aboriginal history.
-The Juru walk is situated in what is believed to be the Burdekin’s last remaining remnant rainforest.
+Juru Walk is a walking trail developed in partnership with the local Shire Council and the Gudjuda Reference Group and is located at the southern end of Plantation Park, Ayr.
+Juru Walk showcases the cultural importance of Plantation Park and provides a 'learning space' for the Burdekin community.
+Juru walk is situated in what is believed to be the Burdekin’s last remaining remnant rainforest.
 The area includes a lagoon teeming with wildlife as well as several art sculptures.

 Mt Inkerman